Integralist/Style-Guides/JavaScript Style Guide.md

 element.className = 'style_a';
 ```

-…and in a separate CSS we have…
+…and in a separate CSS you would have…

 ```css
 .style_a {